quixio/quix-streams-dotnet/docs/features/builtin-buffers.md

 buffer.Publish();
 ```

-Note: The example code provided is in C#, and as of now, the Python implementation does not exist yet

 The leading edge delay configuration gives out-of-order data a chance to be sorted in the correct order.
 Setting a leading edge delay means that you're not processing the data in real-time.
 Instead, you're processing it near real-time, with a delay equal to the leading edge delay you've set.